 You can be assured of a warm welcome by our staff.
 The department prides itself on the guidance and support we give and all students are valued and included and encouraged to achieve their full potential.

 We have excellent resources including first-rate IT facilities which help enhance your learning.
-Visiting speakers are welcomed and bring their real-life experiences to our classrooms.
-The course is taught by experienced staff and results are consistently high, students achieve well above the national average.
-The business team includes many experienced examiners and senior examiners and results in recent years have been in the top 25% and around 50% of our students achieve between A* and B grades.
+Visiting speakers are welcomed and bring their real life experiences to our classrooms.
+The course is taught by experienced staff; a number of our teachers are examiners in this subject and results are consistently high with students achieving well above the national average.